Skip to content Skip to Chat

 3. Consider Your Instructional Approach

 What kind of teacher do you want to be?
 How will you help students engage in active and collaborative learning?
-How will you ensure that your students understand your lessons?
+How will you ensure that your students meet learning objectives?
+And how will you meet student needs?
 Answering these types of questions can be helpful as you decide which methods of instruction will benefit both you and your students.

 4. Prepare Yourself for Classroom Challenges